 Workers who maintain their residence in another country than Denmark and travel to Denmark on a regular basis to work are considered as cross-border commuters.

-If you are considered as a cross-border commuter you should consider your work permit, tax registration, health insurance card, bank account, driver's license and vehicle registration etc.
+If you are a cross-border commuter, you should consider your work permit, tax registration, health insurance card, bank account, driving license and vehicle registration etc.

 Most cross-border commuters working in Denmark reside in Sweden, Germany and Poland.

 More information on being a cross-border commuter from Sweden is available at Oresunddirekt.

 Information for cross-border commuters from Germany is available at Pendlerinfo and Eures Kompas.